Externer Inhalt von ##teaserTitle##

 Outside the car

 The CCS is an international charging standard for electric vehicles, though the preferred connecter differs from country to country.
 The CCS Combo 2 fast-charging connector is used in Europe, while the CCS Combo 1 connector is preferred in the USA.
-China and Japan each use a different standard entirely, as does Tesla.

 The charging standard used in Japan – its connectors are not compatible with other standards such as CCS.